⚠️ Quick Triage

 🔊 Symptom

 A misfire is when a cylinder fails to fire properly.
-The other cylinders keep firing normally, which creates an unbalanced rotation and severe vibration.
-Misfires can be caused by any of the previous items — worn spark plug, bad injector, vacuum leak, low compression — but when the misfire becomes frequent enough to flash the check engine light, you have a serious problem.
+The other cylinders keep firing normally, creating unbalanced rotation and severe vibration.
+When the misfire becomes frequent enough to flash the check engine light, you have a serious problem.

-Why a flashing CEL is the most important warning on your dashboard: Every time a cylinder misfires, raw unburned fuel goes into the exhaust.
-When that fuel hits the hot catalytic converter, it burns inside the converter at temperatures hot enough to melt the precious metal honeycomb.
-A catalytic converter destroyed by ignored misfires costs $800–$2,500 to replace.
-Pulled over and fixed within a week, the original misfire is usually a $100–$300 repair.
+Why a flashing CEL is the most important warning on your dashboard: Every misfire sends raw unburned fuel into the catalytic converter, where it burns at temperatures hot enough to melt the internal honeycomb.
+A $100 spark plug ignored for a week = $1,500 converter replacement.

 Quick decision tree

 Shakes only when cold, smooths after 2 minutes?
-Dirty throttle body or IAC valve. $0–$150.
+Dirty throttle body or IAC. $0–$150.

 Shakes only in drive at a stop, smooth in park?
 Motor mounts. $200–$600.